Sounds like rhetoric of a loser: Nirmala Sitharaman on Rahul's speech

 Responding to Rahul Gandhi's speech at the Congress plenary meet where he compared the BJP to the Kauravas, Defence Minister Nirmala Sitharaman said it sounded like rhetoric of a loser devoid of substance."

-"It sounds like a rhetoric of a loser devoid of substance," ANI quoted Sitharaman as saying.
+Addressing a press conference soon after Rahul's speech at the plenary session Sitharaman said "It sounds like a rhetoric of a loser devoid of substance."

 Sitharaman also accused the Congress of being "solely responsible" for the anti-Sikh riots in 1984."A party that cried over the dead bodies of terrorists," she added.